allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 Assuming that some pretty big table in a database has one billion rows, how many levels in Postgres B-tree do we need to store them?
-According to the calculations above, if we create a tree, which may handle 375 values in a single node, it may store **1 billion** values with a tree that has only **four** levels.
+According to the calculations above, if we create a tree that can handle 375 values in a single node, it may store **1 billion** values with a tree that has only **four** levels.
 Binary Search Tree would require 30 levels for such amount of data.

 To sum up, placing multiple values in a single node of the three helped us to reduce its height, thus using the benefits of sequential access.
-Moreover, B-tree may gow not only in height, but also width (by using larger pages).
+Moreover, B-tree may grow not only in height, but also into width (by using larger pages).

 ## Balancing